Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 $$\ket{0} \text{ and }\ket{1}$$

 Now if I have two qubits, then when I measure the system, I could get four outcomes: 00, 01, 10 and 11.
-So I need to use 4 ket vectors to describe a two qubit system:
+So I need to use 4 ket vectors to describe a two-qubit system:

 $$\ket{00},\ket{01},\ket{10} \text{ and }\ket{11}$$

 ## Notation
-So in general I can write a two qubit system as:
+So in general I can write a two-qubit system as:

 $$a\ket{00} + b\ket{01} + c\ket{10} + d\ket{11}$$